Gemini (language model): Reception

-Gemini's launch was preceded by months of intense speculation and anticipation, which MIT Technology Review described as "peak AI hype".
-In August 2023, Dylan Patel and Daniel Nishball of research firm SemiAnalysis penned a blog post declaring that the release of Gemini would "eat the world" and outclass GPT-4, prompting OpenAI CEO Sam Altman to ridicule the duo on X (formerly Twitter).
-Business magnate Elon Musk, who co-founded OpenAI, weighed in, asking, "Are the numbers wrong?"
-Hugh Langley of Business Insider remarked that Gemini would be a make-or-break moment for Google, writing: "If Gemini dazzles, it will help Google change the narrative that it was blindsided by Microsoft and OpenAI.
+MIT Technology Review described speculation about Gemini's launch as "peak AI hype".
+Hugh Langley of Business Insider described Gemini as a make-or-break moment for Google, writing: "If Gemini dazzles, it will help Google change the narrative that it was blindsided by Microsoft and OpenAI.
 If it disappoints, it will embolden critics who say Google has fallen behind."

-Reacting to its unveiling in December 2023, University of Washington professor emeritus Oren Etzioni predicted a "tit-for-tat arms race" between Google and OpenAI.
-Professor Alexei Efros of the University of California, Berkeley praised the potential of Gemini's multimodal approach, while scientist Melanie Mitchell of the Santa Fe Institute called Gemini "very sophisticated".
-Professor Chirag Shah of the University of Washington was less impressed, likening Gemini's launch to the routineness of Apple's annual introduction of a new iPhone.
-Similarly, Stanford University's Percy Liang, the University of Washington's Emily Bender, and the University of Galway's Michael Madden cautioned that it was difficult to interpret benchmark scores without insight into the training data used.
+Reacting to its unveiling in December 2023, computer scientist Oren Etzioni predicted an arms race between Google Deepmind and OpenAI.
+Computer scientist Alexei Efros praised the potential of Gemini's multimodal approach.
+Professors Percy Liang, Emily Bender and Michael Madden cautioned that it was difficult to interpret benchmark scores without insight into the training data used.
 Writing for Fast Company, Mark Sullivan opined that Google had the opportunity to challenge the iPhone's dominant market share, believing that Apple was unlikely to have the capacity to develop functionality similar to Gemini with its Siri virtual assistant.
-Google shares spiked by 5.3 percent the day after Gemini's launch.
+Google shares increased by 5.3 percent the day after Gemini's launch.

-Google faced criticism for a demonstrative video of Gemini, which was not conducted in real time.
+Google faced criticism for a demonstrative video of Gemini which was presented as a genuine demonstration of the real-time interaction capabilities of the model, but was actually edited to seem so.
+There were, however, minor disclaimers put up by Google elsewhere (outside the video), warning that it was not actually recorded in real time.

-Gemini 2.5 Pro Experimental debuted at the top position on the LMArena leaderboard, a benchmark measuring human preference, indicating strong performance and output quality.
-The model achieved state-of-the-art or highly competitive results across various benchmarks evaluating reasoning, knowledge, science, math, coding, and long-context performance, such as Humanity's Last Exam, GPQA, AIME 2025, SWE-bench and MRCR.
-Initial reviews highlighted its improved reasoning capabilities and performance gains compared to previous versions.
+Gemini 2.5 Pro Experimental debuted at the top position on the LMArena leaderboard, a benchmark measuring human preference.
+The model achieved high results across various AI benchmarks, including Humanity's Last Exam.
+Initial reviews mention its improved reasoning capabilities and performance gains compared to previous versions.
 Published benchmarks also showed areas where contemporary models from competitors like Anthropic, xAI, or OpenAI held advantages.